 The contraceptive ring contains two hormones, an oestrogen and a progestogen, which are similar to the naturally produced hormones by the ovaries.
 The circular ring is flexible, making it easy to insert and remains comfortable during use.
 The ring can be easily moved to a comfortable position.
 It can be felt whilst having sexual intercourse, but most people do not consider it to be uncomfortable or unpleasant.
 It is highly unlikely to harm you or your partner.

 The ring provides over 99% contraceptive effectiveness when used correctly.

 Similarly to the combined oral contraceptive pill, it releases oestrogen and progestogen to the bloodstream through the vaginal wall.
-It can provide contraception though three mechanisms:
+It can provide contraception through three mechanisms:

 There are certain benefits the contraceptive ring has over traditional hormonal contraceptive pills.
 A few advantages are detailed below.
-If you have further queries or require assistance please contact the Doctor or the Sexual Health clinics for further expert advice.
+If you have further queries or require assistance don't hesitate to get in touch with the Doctor or the Sexual Health clinics for further expert advice.

 There are also certain disadvantages whilst using the ring.

 There are certain conditions which carry increased health risks whilst using hormonal contraceptives, such as the contraceptive ring.

 Your risk of blood clotting is increased, especially if you have a predisposing condition or due to certain lifestyle activities.